Explainer: Google Ads for Apartments

 Google Ads is fundamentally different from other traditional mass-messaging forms of advertising.

-A better strategy is using Google Ads to target only keywords relevant or specific to an apartment community.
-They are relatively low-hanging fruit that provides apartment marketers real value at a fraction of the cost of other highly competitive, high-frequency search terms.
+A better strategy is to use Google Ads to target only relevant or specific keywords related to an apartment community.
+These relatively low-hanging fruits provide apartment marketers with real value at a fraction of the cost while ensuring their ads are shown to prospective renters looking for them.

-What other keywords should I target for my apartment community?
+What keywords should I target for my apartment community's Google Ads?

-We'd recommend using tools such as Google's Keyword Planner (free), Google Search Console (free), or SEMRush (free-ish) to help you identify the keywords you should target for your apartments.
+We'd recommend using tools such as Google's Keyword Planner (free), Google Search Console (free), or SEMRush (free-ish) to research the keywords you should target for your apartments.

-Starting there will help you see what exactly renters are searching for when your apartment community gets prominently featured on the search engine results page.
+Starting there will help you understand what renters are searching for when your apartment community is prominently featured on the search engine results page.

 Select the right 'qualifier' keywords to boost your apartment's Google Ads.